-In an effort to meet federal standards continued under MAP-21 and improve transportation planning, the RVMPO has set the following goals and policies for public participation.
+In an effort to meet federal standards continued under MAP-21the FAST Act and to continue to improve transportation planning, the RVMPO has set the following goals and policies for public participation.

 Goal 1: Opportunities shall be created for all segments of the public to understand and be informed about issues under consideration by the RVMPO.
 Reasonable access to complete information about transportation planning issues and events will be provided.